gangakarthik0315/Ganga_TinyURL/README.md

 Since we anticipate billions of rows to be created and there is no relationship between the objects a NoSQL db is a better choice which can also be easily scaled.

-## Basic System Design and Algoritm.
+## Basic System Design and Algorithm.
 - The basic requirement of our sytem is to generate a short and unique key for the given URL.

 ### Encoding a given URL: